idlewan/rssviewer/README.md

     $ ./stylus

-To compile the jade templates, execute the jade script followed by the template path.
+To compile the jade templates, execute the 'make' command.
+You can recompile automatically with 'watch'.

-    $ ./jade template/detail.jade
-    $ ./jade template/list.jade
+    $ watch make

 Serve the app locally using the serve.py script.